fingersonfire/widget_marquee/README.md

 A marquee widget that loops content seamlessly in a continous animation.
 The marquee will only animate if the content contained in the widget extends pass the vertical edge of the screen.

+Note: Current limitation is that the elements being displayed are not interactable during the animation.

 ## Usage

 ```dart